amarce/kolla-ansible/doc/source/reference/podman.rst

 The restart handlers honour the verified action queue assembled by the ``service-check-containers`` role, so a ``Restart <service> container`` notification is emitted only when a recreate or start is actually required.
+The handler name is constructed directly from the service definition to avoid regex backreferences such as ``\1`` leaking into the notification and to fail early if a malformed service name is queued for processing.
 When ``kolla_podman_use_systemd`` is ``false`` those notifications are suppressed entirely to avoid referencing non-existent systemd units; container lifecycle is managed directly through the Podman client instead.